Jyothi-katam/Ducklake-Demo/README.md

   **Start DuckDB locally using the command below:**

     duckdb

+ **Install and load Ducklake Extension using the below command:**

+    INSTALL ducklake;

+    LOAD ducklake;

 **Attach a PostgreSQL-backed DuckLake catalog using the below command:**

     ATTACH 'ducklake:postgres:host=localhost dbname=ducklake user=ducklake password=ducklake port=5432'
     AS my_ducklake (data_path 's3://warehouse/');

+After attaching the catalog, you can create tables, insert data, and explore the metadata using the __ducklake_metadata_<catalog> schema.

 **Note:** Make sure you have: